 Students are an integral part of the process of growth at Cohen Highley LLP.
 Our evolution as a firm depends upon a solid group of students.
 The firm has developed articling and summer student programs that benefit the student, while providing for our firm’s future.

 Our Summer Program

-Cohen Highley has hired our Summer Students for 2023.
+Cohen Highley isin the process of hiring our Summer Students for 2024.
 Please check our website for future hiring guidelines.

 Inquiries regarding, and applications to, the articling/summer student program at Cohen Highley LLP should be directed to the attention of: